 Pin: version 3.100-1

 SAVE THE FILE: PRESS "CTRL + X" TO EXIT OUT OF NANO – THEN TAP "Y" FOR YES – THEN TAP THE ENTER KEY TO ACCEPT THE CHANGE.

 If you encounter any issues in the future, a good thing to try is to simply re-install all the ".deb" packages you backed up in Step 13.
 The entire process takes less than one minute!
 See Appendix 6 for details.

 If mpv generates any "port" or "MMAL" errors, make sure your GPU memory allocation is 128 MB (as indicated in my mpv instructions).
-And if mpv generates a "failed to add service" error, make sure you're not using the experimental desktop GL drivers known as Full KMS and Fake KMS (as indicated in my requirements section).
+If mpv generates a "failed to add service" error, make sure you're not using the experimental desktop GL drivers known as Full KMS and Fake KMS (as indicated in my requirements section).
 And if you get a "[ytdl_hook] youtube-dl failed" message, it means you probably didn't install youtube-dl (see Appendix 2 for instructions).

 Finally, as mentioned previously, be sure that all Terminal windows are closed before you use mpv (in order to maintain keyboard control).